-The Home Depot was honored with four Environmental Protection Agency (EPA) our commitment to sustainable business practices.
-We are proud to serve as industry leaders in the design, manufacture, safer for the environment.
+The Home Depot was honored with four Environmental Protection Agency (EPA) Awards in 2021.
+These awards reflect our commitment to sustainable business practices.
+We are proud to serve as industry leaders in the design, manufacture, selection, and use of products that are safer for the environment.
+Focus on Our People